akitasoftware/akibox-rails/README.md

 running, its requests and responses are logged to a HAR file.
 Press CTRL+C to stop the server and flush the HAR file.

-## Examining HAR files and building models.
+## Examining HAR files and building models

 Whether you run the integration tests or run the server, the requests and responses made will be logged to a file named `akita_trace_{timestamp}.har`.